Coke21/CokesBanCheckerExtension/README.md

 2.  `npm i`
 3.  `npm run dev` to compile once or `npm run watch` to run the dev task in watch mode
 4.  `npm run build` to build a production (minified) version
+5. Download bootstrap .js and .css files and put them in dist/js folder.
+The files that are needed are: bootstrap.min.css and bootstrap.bundle.min.js

 ## Installation